pkgcore/pkgcore/doc/man/pkgcore.rst

 Atom Syntax
 ===========

-pkgcore supports an extended form of atom syntax- examples are provided below.
+In addition to the atom specification enhancements defined in various supported EAPIs, pkgcore provides several syntax extensions mostly relating to globbing- examples are provided below.

-This form can be used in configuration files, but in doing so portage will have issues with the syntax, so if you want to maintain configuration compatibility, limit your usage of the extended syntax to the commandline only.
+This form can be used in configuration files, but in doing so portage will have issues with the syntax.
+To maintain configuration compatibility, limit extended syntax usage to the the commandline only.

 ===================== ==========================================================
 Token                 Result